Sonnet 231

 Surrounding faces seemed so wan and grim,

-Staring at the epilogue of life’s worth.
+Staring at the blank ledger of his worth.

 Though hymns were sung, were none I do recall,